kristianmandrup/sugar-high/README.markdown

 ### Metaclass

-* metaclass : Get the metaclass
+* metaclass : Get the metaclass, can be used to dynamically add class singleton methods!

 ### Methods